Vector dark matter with non-abelian kinetic mixing: Phenomenology of the vector dark matter model

 In the longer term, the proposed \textbf{FCC-ee} (Future Circular Collider – electron–positron) at CERN represents the next generation of $e^+e^-$ colliders.
 Preliminary projections indicate sensitivity down to $\epsilon \sim 10^{-4}$ for mediator masses in the range $10$–$100$~GeV, assuming operation at $\sqrt{s} = 90$~GeV~\cite{Karliner:2015tga}.

-\item \textbf{$e^-$ beam-dump:} in this type of search, a high-intensity electron beam is dumped on a fixed target, where the vector mediator can be produced through processes such as electron bremsstrahlung ($e^- N \to e^- N Z_D$, with $N$ the target nucleus) and subsequently decay into visible SM particles downstream.
+\item \textbf{$\ell$ beam-dump:} in this type of search, a high-intensity lepton beam is dumped on a fixed target, where the vector mediator can be produced through processes such as lepton Bremsstrahlung ($\ell N \to \ell N Z_D$, with $N$ the target nucleus) and subsequently decay into visible SM particles downstream.
 The most relevant bounds in this category come from the E137, E141, and NA64 experiments.
 Both \textbf{E137}~\cite{Bjorken:1988as,Andreas:2012mt} and \textbf{E141}~\cite{Riordan:1987aw}, operated at SLAC in the 1980s with a 20~GeV electron beam, provided constraints that remain world-leading in their respective mass ranges.
 The \textbf{NA64} experiment, located at the CERN Super Proton Synchrotron (SPS), is an active $e^-$ beam dump operating with a $100$–$150$~GeV electron beam since 2016.
 The bounds derived in~\cite{NA64:2019auh} probe the region $10 \lesssim m_X/{\rm MeV} \lesssim 25$ for kinetic mixing values in the range $\epsilon \sim 10^{-3}$–$10^{-4}$.

 Besides, the on-going \textbf{HPS} (Heavy Photon Search) experiment has already published results from prompt searches~\cite{HPS:2018xkw}.
 HPS employs a high-intensity electron beam on a thin tungsten target to probe both prompt and displaced $Z_D \to e^+e^-$ decays in the $20$–$500$~MeV mass range.
 Its projected displaced-vertex sensitivity will explore the currently unconstrained region around $\epsilon \sim 10^{-4}$~\cite{Baltzell:2016eee,Baltzell:2022rpd}.
+The upcoming \textbf{MUonE} experiment~\cite{MUonE:2019qlm} will also probe this parameter space, being sensitive to mediator masses up to $\sim 100$~MeV and mixings in the range $10^{-3} \lesssim \epsilon \lesssim 10^{-4}$ by exploiting a $160$~GeV muon beam from the CERN M2 line~\cite{Rocha:2025rqc}.